Laptop Management For Remote Teams

 - Comment: The laptop has minor scratches

-As a borrower of the companies laptop, I understand and accept the following responsibilities:
+As a borrower of the company's laptop, I understand and accept the following responsibilities:

 - I will follow the below-listed guidelines for proper care of the laptop.